MicrosoftDocs/sdk-api/sdk-api-src/content/ntsecapi/nf-ntsecapi-lsalookupnames.md

 <li>If the name is one of the names of the trusted domain, the function returns the SID of that domain.</li>
 <li>If the name is a user, group, or local group account in the built-in domain, the function returns the SID of that account.</li>
 <li>If the name is a user, group, or local group account in the account domain on the local system, the function returns the SID of that account.</li>
+<li>If the name is found in the cache, the function returns the SID of that account.
 <li>If the name is a user, group, or a local group in the primary domain, the function returns the SID of that account.</li>
 <li>After looking in the primary domain, the primary domain looks in each of its trusted domains.</li>
 <li>Otherwise, the name is not translated.</li>
 </ol>

 In addition to looking up local accounts, local domain accounts, and explicitly trusted domain accounts, <b>LsaLookupNames</b> can look up the name of any account in any domain in the Windows forest.